cryostatio/cryostat-legacy/COMMANDS.md

 * #### `list-event-templates`
     ###### usage
-    `list-event-templates`
+    `list-event-templates targetId`
     ###### synopsis
-    Lists event templates, which are configurations of event types with preset values for their associated options.
-    These may include templates defined and supported by the currently connected remote target JVM as well as customized templates known to `container-jfr`.
+    Lists event templates known to the specified target JVM, which are configurations of event types with preset values for their associated options.
+These may include templates defined and supported by the specified remote target JVM as well as customized templates known to `container-jfr`.
     ###### see also
     * [`start`](#start)
     * [`dump`](#dump)